soundpress/RulesOfNYC/docs/c09/index.rst

       (iii) one thousand dollars for failure to submit a claim of exclusion in three consecutive years or more.

-   (5) Any penalties prescribed in subdivision (a) of section 33-03 of these rules when entered in the records of the Department of Finance will be a lien on the real property as to which the statement or claim was required to be filed and will continue to be a lien until paid.
+   (5) Any penalties prescribed in subdivision (a) of 19 RCNY § 33-03 when entered in the records of the Department of Finance will be a lien on the real property as to which the statement or claim was required to be filed and will continue to be a lien until paid.
 The lien may be enforced by tax lien sale, in rem foreclosure, or any other means provided by law for enforcement of tax liens.

    (6) If any penalty imposed under this subdivision is not paid within thirty days from the date it is entered in the records of the Department of Finance, interest will accrue on the amount of the penalty at the rate applicable to the affected real property for delinquent real property taxes, calculated from the date of entry to the date of payment.